arminmoin/ML-Quadrat/README.md

 Congratulations!
 It worked!

 ### How to create new software model instances?
-In principle, it is possible to use any text editor, e.g., vi/vim, nano or Notepad to create a model instance, if you follow the syntax of the Domain-Specific Modeling Language (DSML) of ML2 and save the text file with the **.thingml** extension.
+In principle, it is possible to use any text editor, e.g., vi/vim, nano or Notepad to create a model instance as long as you follow the syntax of the Domain-Specific Modeling Language (DSML) of ML2 and save the text file with the **.thingml** extension.
 However, a major added value of the tool is delivered via the customized model editors.
 There exist a textual model editor in the Eclipse IDE, which offers syntax highlighting, auto-completion and warnings/errors/hints at the design-time.
 This is usually preferred by man advanced software developers.
 Moreover, there exist a graphical EMF tree-based model editor.
 Below, we explain how to use each choice.
 However, we first need to set up the workspace in the Eclipse IDE.

 #### How to set up the workspace in the Eclipse IDE (Eclipse Modeling Tools)?
 Once installed, you shall create a new workspace and then import the ML2 project there.
 Perhaps there are different ways to accomplish that.
 However, we recommend the following method: